Most Greeks negative on EU summit deal, poll says

 Prime Minister George Papandreou's Socialist government has faced bitter opposition from both sides of the political spectrum and from within its own ranks to measures to cut the public payroll and reduce wages and pensions.

-The party was reduced to just 153 members in the 300-seat parliament after Papandreou expelled one legislator for voting against labour reforms last week, prompting speculation that tough votes in the coming weeks on the 2012 budget and approval of the EU summit decisions could force it towards elections.
+The party was reduced to just 153 members in the 300-seat parliament after Papandreou expelled one legislator for voting against labor reforms last week, prompting speculation that tough votes in the coming weeks on the 2012 budget and approval of the EU summit decisions could force it toward elections.

 But only 37.3 percent of those questioned said they wanted elections now.